Best Places to Live in the Netherlands

 Takeaways

 The Netherlands.
-A land of endless colourful tulip fields, gorgeous and well-preserved historic treasures.
+A land of endless colourful tulip fields, and gorgeous and well-preserved historic treasures.
 A country that offers a great standard of living and also welcomes foreigners with good job opportunities.
 The costs of living in the Netherlands may be a bit high however you should consider that jobs there are paid well too.

 100.00 % of readers found this article helpful.